MathieuBuisson/Powershell-VMware/Audit-vCenterOperation/README.md

 ##Description :

-This module contains one cmdlet : Audit-vCenterOperation.
-It requires Powershell 3.0 (or later) and PowerCLI 5.5 (or later).

 When a problem appears in a vSphere environnment, we need to know what changed or what happened prior to the problem appearing, to troubleshoot it.

 Sometimes, the customer doesn’t know or is not sure.
 Sometimes, the customer says : “Nothing changed”, but we might not entirely trust him/her.

-There are cases where we know what happened but we are not sure if it was user-initiated action.
+There are cases where we know what happened but we are not sure if it was a user-initiated action.

 Also, we might need to track the actions initiated by a specific user.